 Plans for the site

 The sports centre will cost around £40 million.
 This will be largely paid for by the development of 560 flats on the site.

 The council will contribute around £8 million towards the sports centre.
 This will be funded by the improved financial performance of the new centre compared to the old centre.

-In September 2017, the Council submitted, on behalf of the developers, a £15.2 million bid to the government’s Housing Infrastructure Fund. £300 million of the overall fund is aimed at bridging funding gaps in projects like the King Alfred, which have viability problems.
-A decision is expected during the winter of 2017/18 but no specific time has been announced.
+In September 2017, the council submitted, on behalf of the developers, a £15.2 million bid to the government’s Housing Infrastructure Fund (HIF). £300 million of the overall fund is aimed at bridging funding gaps in projects like the King Alfred, which have viability problems.
+In February 2018, it was announced that the King Alfred bid had been successful; the second highest award in the country.